Course Listing

 - Peterborough

 Students are placed in research projects with community organizations in Peterborough and Haliburton counties.
 Each placement is supervised jointly by a faculty member and a representative of a community organization.
-For details see Community-Based Research Program (p.
-265) Prerequisite: A minimum 75% cumulative average and 10.0 university credits including both SOCI 2110H (2100Y) and 2150Y, and 2.0 3000-level credits, of which at least 1.0 must be SOCI.
+For details see Community-Based Research Program.
+Prerequisite: A minimum 75% cumulative average and 10.0 university credits including SOCI 2110H, 3151H, and 2.0 additional credits at the 3000 level of which at least 1.0 must be SOCI.

 -